nferraz/st/README.md

 #### Using st

-"st" is a command-line tool to perform simple statistical calculations.
+"st" is a command-line tool to calculate simple statistics from a file or standard input.

 Let's start with "sum":